We’ve been asked all sorts or things over the years, so here’s our Luton Van FAQs page covering some of our most frequently asked questions.

 All vans have their pros and cons though.
 All are as reliable as each other and perform pretty much the same function.
 Think about why you need a box van then decide which is best for you.

-Which Luton Van Has The Most Loading Space?
+Which Luton Van Has The Most Loading Volume?

 Without question, the Renault Master Luton has the most loading space off the factory floor at a whopping 22^3 metres.
 Not only that, but it boasts the highest payload limit of any van in the Luton range at 1,250kg.